 - A small, protein rich smoothie such as our Banana, Peach and Vanilla Smoothie

-- A protein balls, such as these Mango and Almond Protein Fudge Balls
+- A protein ball, such as our Lemon and Coconut Protein Balls

-- A frozen smoothie like this Purple Protein Smoothie in ice block moulds
+- A frozen smoothie like this Mango and Coconut Smoothie in ice block moulds

 - Frozen fruit blitzed with Greek yoghurt.